huangsam/chowist/README.md

 - Profile for customized experience
 - Places as list and detail views

+[Click here](https://youtu.be/SqVBcunjFHQ) to see a quick walkthrough of the application.

 ## Getting started

 Here are some things to be aware of in development and production.